MatthewZMD/.emacs.d/README.md

 ## Load Private File

-An `init-private.el` file has been designated at `user-emacs-directory` for you to store personal configurations that you don't want to source-control.
+The `init-private.el` file has been designated within the `user-emacs-directory` for personal configurations you wish to keep outside source control.

 ```emacs-lisp
 ;; Load init-private.el if it exists